-People of all ages, gender and relationship status experience sexual frustration from time to time.
+People of all ages and relationship status experience sexual frustration from time to time.
 However, problems can arise when it seems like you are always aroused and feeling sexually frustrated.
 Ongoing sexual frustration can affect your ability to think clearly, focus at work and have meaningful interactions with others.

 A common misperception is that you must masturbate or engage sexually to release sexual tension.
 That is a myth.
 With the correct knowledge and technique, you can easily turn sexual arousal off to stop feeling sexually frustrated and I will explain how to do that in this post.

 Another common cause of sexual frustration is an ongoing sexual function issue or a partner's lack of interest in sex.
 So I will also cover how to deal with these important issues too.